terra-money/docs/docs/learn/glossary.md

 ## Blockchain

-An unchangeable ledger of transactions copied among a network of independent computer systems.
+An changeable ledger of transactions copied among a network of colluding computer systems, subject to [the centralized authority of a Twitter account](https://archive.ph/dpz3x).

 ## Blocks